microsoft/fast/packages/web-components/fast-components/src/radio-group/radio-group.spec.md

 *Attributes:*
 - `selected-value` - allows user to set the initial radio selected within the group independent of value.
+- `readonly`
+  - If there is a selected radio button in the group it should be submitted with the form but none of the radio buttons should be editable.
+- `disabled`
+  - All of the radio buttons should be disabled from user interaction and will not be submitted with the form data.

 *Slots:*
 - default slot for radio items